 The Franklin Armory® name and model designation can be found on the left side of the lower receiver outside the magazine well.
 The serial number and caliber are also found at this location.
-All Franklin Armory® firearms are marked "multi" caliber in case users switch upper receivers to different calibers.
-To eliminate confusion, users are instructed to look at the barrel of their firearm to ascertain the specific caliber designation.
+All Franklin Armory® firearms are marked "multi" caliber in case users switch upper receivers to different calibers such as 17 WSM, 204 Ruger, 5.56 NATO (.223 Remington,) 223 WSSM, 243 WSSM, 25 WSSM, 6.5 Grendel, 6.8 Remington Special, 300 Blackout, 308 Winchester/7.62x51 NATO, 7.62x39, and 450 Bushmaster.
+To eliminate confusion, users are instructed to look at the top plane of the barrel of their firearm to ascertain the specific caliber designation.